-And so one October night in 2006, as we was watching Saturday Night Live, Mularski moved Dark Market to his servers and the FBI took control of one of the biggest criminal sites for stolen credit card information on the web.
+And so one October night in 2006, as we were watching Saturday Night Live, Mularski moved Dark Market to his servers and the FBI took control of one of the biggest criminal sites for stolen credit card information on the Web.

-But they didn't take the site down immediately.
-Instead, they turned Dark Market into a sting operation that resulted in multiple arrests.
+But it didn't take the site down immediately.
+Instead, it turned Dark Market into a sting operation that resulted in multiple arrests.

 Because of Master Splyntr's work, the credit card selling underground is fractured again.
 But that doesn't mean there are no more sites selling stolen credit card information.
 As long as card numbers are easy to get, thieves will find a way to trade them online.
 Which might be why Keith Mularski wouldn't tell me if he was still working undercover.